 Director: Sophie Fiennes

-Producer: Sophie Fiennes, Shani Hinton, Katie Holly, James Wilson
+Producer: Katie Holly, Sophie Fiennes, Shani Hinton, Beverly Jones

 Grace Jones – The Musical of My Life is the culmination of a 10-year collaboration between filmmaker Sophie Fiennes (The Pervert’s Guide to the Cinema, The Pervert’s Guide to Ideology, Over Your Cities Grass Will Grow) and celebrated performer Grace Jones.
 Combining her unique performance with intimate observational documentary, the film peels back the layers of complexity in Jones’ relationship with her own iconic image.
 In doing so, Fiennes provides a fascinating, funny and moving insight into the interdependence of reality and representation, performer and performance.